edurant/edurant.github.io/courses/ee3221/homework.md

 * Medium: 5.3.
 This problem demonstrates density vs. resolution.
 * Advanced: 5.6: This illustrates that sampling in frequency can lead to aliasing in time.
 * Medium: 5.26: This is a generalization of the circular convolution examples from class.
 * Medium: 5:40: Modify radix-4 to radix-2 to reflect the algorithm we covered in class.
-This is good practice in understanding the FFT that we did in class and you’ll see several additional symmetries that can be used for runtime optimization of the calculation.
+This is good practice in understanding the FFT that we did in class and you'll see several additional symmetries that can be used for runtime optimization of the calculation.

 # Chapter 7
 * Basic: 7.2.
 We proved this in class for order 6.
 Try to prove it in general, or for order 4 or 8.
 * Medium: 7.3.
 This is a bit more challenging, but is a good test of whether you understand the proof above.
-The key is to factor out the linear phase shift that makes the ends of the filter symmetric, even if its frequency isn’t an integer multiple of ?.
+The key is to factor out the linear phase shift that makes the ends of the filter symmetric, even if its frequency isn't an integer multiple of \[symbol corrupted\].
 * Advanced: 7.4 and 7.5 can be solved using Euler's decomposition of the sine function whereas the two above used the cosine function.
 * Medium: 7.6: This is a generalization of sample code we wrote in class.
 * Medium: 7.7: A good way to solve these is to multiply out the factored forms given the roots and then look at the symmetry properties, but there are other solution techniques.